gomorpheus/morpheus-docs/release_notes/current.rst

 - ``Appliance`` Config section added to NSX Logical Router creation
 - Group permission added for new Networks and Edge Gateways/Routers
 .. add link to network and group sections below
+- Added Edge Border Gateway Protocol (BGP) route redistribution $
+- Added Edge Border Gateway Protocol (BGP) Neighbors $
+- Added high availability (HA) configuration for Distributed Logical Routers (DLR) $
+- Added high availability (HA) configuration for Edge Routers $
+- Border Gateway Protocol (BGP) is enabled and started when an Edge Router or Distributed Logical Router (DLR) is created $
+- When creating an Edge Gateway and populating the Uplink Network IP address, the Router ID field is automatically pre-populated $
+- Improved validation on the Create Edge Logical Router modal $
+- Added the ability to add ‘any’ direction to Routers and Gateways, previously egress and ingress were the only options $

 Role Permission Updates
 -----------------------